-- the criminal justice system in america is an ever evolving system which adapts to our changing culture - the role of the criminal justice system is a balance between individual rights and public safety. - the police, courts, and corrections systems exert a great deal of authority over the US population. - as technology has advanced the criminal justice system has advanced as well.
+- the criminal justice system in america is an ever evolving system which adapts to our changing culture - the role of the criminal justice system is a balance between individual rights and public safety. - as technology has advanced the criminal justice system has advanced as well.